 Connections are added automatically to this screen as the terminal discovers network adapters.
 Consequently, there will always be a PCI... connection and icon since this is the internal network adapter for a wired connection.
-If you attach an ActionTec USB wireless adapter, you will see the AFC... connection and icon.
-If you have a Cisco wireless adapter card in the PCMCIA slot (2613 P only), you will see a CISCO1 connection and icon.
+If you attach a wireless adapter, you will see second connection and icon.
 Multiple adapters can be connected to network(s) at the same time, but a wired connection will generally take precedence in terminal operation and there may be some strange results.
 SO, the rule of connection is ONLY ONE CONNECTION SHOULD BE ENABLED AT A TIME.
 This is true even if you do not have a wired connection and are only using wireless.